buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 You extend your hand toward a creature within range that you can see, and project a puff of noxious gas from your palm.
 The creature must succeed on a Fortitude Saving Throw or take 1d12 poison damage.

-You can increase the spell's damage by 1d8 when you reach MP 5, MP 11, and MP 17, but it costs 2 Actions to cast it empowered and 1 Magic Points; it is also necessary to have taken Magic Adept a number of times equal to the enhancements you want to apply.
+You can increase the spell' \*\*s damage by 1d8 when you reach MP 5, MP 11, and MP 17, but it costs 2 Actions to cast it empowered and 1 Magic Points; it is also necessary to have taken Magic Adept a number of times equal to the enhancements you want to apply.

 **For every two Magic Critical Successes obtained** in the Magic Check, you affect another creature within range.